Category: Guides

 Pixinsight Top Five Common Processes

 Introduction When you first start using Pixinsight, there’s a lot to learn.
-Be aware that there are some processes that you will almost every time.
+Be aware that there are some processes that you will use almost every time you process an image.
 In this post, we go over the Pixinsight top five common processes, to help you get going.
 I’ll give a slight example of what each does, but keep in mind that this won’t go in depth, this is a general overview.
 Pixinsight Common Process Number 1: Screen Transfer Function This is Pixinisight’s auto stretch.
 One thing to note is that this is just a preview, not an actual stretch.
-But, it’s very common to use…
+But,…

 Beginner Deep Sky Objects – March to May